homieiot/convention/convention.md

 ## Topology and structure

 **Devices:**
-An instance of a physical piece of hardware is called a *device*.
-For example, a car, an Arduino/ESP8266, or a coffee machine.
 Within the convention devices can be modelled to have children.
 For example, bridge devices; a zwave bridge device (the parent) exposes many child devices (the zwave devices).
 There is no depth limit set on additionally nested children.